devlooped/nugetizer/readme.md

 This section contains miscellaneous useful features that are typically used in advanced scenarios and are not necessarily mainstream.

+### PackAsPublish for CLI tools

+When a project's output type is `Exe` and it's not set to `PackAsTool=true` (used specifically for .NET tools), it will default to be use the `Publish` output for packing.
+This is typically what you want for a CLI project, since dependencies are included in the publish directory automatically without having to annotate any references with `PrivateAssets=all`.

+This can be turned off by setting `PackAsPublish=false` on the project, which will cause the project to be packed as a regular class library, with the dependencies inference rules applied (such as `PrivateAssets=all` for package reference and `CopyLocal=true` for references).

+When packing as publish, the output won't be framework-specific by default, and will just contribute the published contents to the specified `PackFolder`.

 ### Dynamically Extending Package Contents